To the Strong, Independent Women Out There: Don’t Change

-A woman with a strong character isn’t made in a day.
-Her resilience is a result of her entire life and her reaction to challenges.
-These allow her to slowly mold herself.
+Strong, independent women aren’t made in a day.
+Their resilience is a result of their entire life and their reaction to challenges.
+These allow them to slowly mold herself.

 Celebrated anthropologist Helen Fisher helps us understand this in her book The First Sex.
 She writes that women are not just the result of their social context and a personal touch.
-It’s something deeper and more delicate.
+Instead, their evolution stems from something deeper and more delicate.

-According to Fisher, women aren’t the second sex, like chauvinist Simone de Beauvoir would say.
+According to Fisher, women aren’t the second sex, like many chauvinists would say.
 And they probably didn’t come from the rib taken from Adam, either.